-During the second quarter of 2006, as part of the overall arrangement, UHS agreed not to exercise its purchase options under the leases at the end of the current lease terms, which would have resulted in a cash payment to us and the termination of the rental stream with respect to the properties, and likely would have adversely affected our ability to maintain the dividend at current levels.
+During the second quarter of 2006, as part of the overall arrangement, UHS agreed not to exercise its purchase options under the leases at the end of the then current lease terms, which would have resulted in a cash payment to us and the termination of the rental stream with respect to the properties, and likely would have adversely affected our ability to maintain the dividend at current levels.
 Alternatively, UHS agreed to early five year renewals of the leases between us and each of Inland Valley, Wellington and McAllen Medical Center, which were scheduled to mature on December 31, 2006, and Bridgeway, which was scheduled to mature on December 31, 2009, on the same economic terms as the current leases.
 To reflect the lease renewals, during the second quarter of 2006, we and each of the individual lessees entered into amended and restated leases relating to their respective, individual properties at the existing lease rates.
+On July 21, 2006, the closing date of the exchange and substitution, to reflect the rents payable on the Capital Additions at each of the Wellington, Bridgeway and Inland Valley campus properties, we entered into amended and restated leases with each of the individual lessees relating to their respective individual properties.

-After giving effect to the Asset Exchange and Substitution Agreement and the various lease renewals discussed above, subsidiaries of UHS lease four hospitals facilities owned by us with terms expiring in 2011 through 2014.
+After giving effect to the Asset Exchange and Substitution Agreement which was executed on July 21, 2006, and the various lease renewals discussed above, subsidiaries of UHS will lease four hospital facilities owned by us with terms expiring in 2011 through 2014.
 The table below details the renewal options and terms for each of the four UHS hospital facilities:

-Hospital Name Type of Facility Annual Minimum Rent End of Lease Term Renewal Term (years) McAllen Medical Center Acute Care \$5,485,000 December, 2011 20(a) Wellington Regional Medical Center Acute Care \$3,030,000 December, 2011 20(b) Southwest Healthcare System, Inland Valley Campus Acute Care \$2,597,000(d) December, 2011 20(b) The Bridgeway December, Behavioral Health \$ 930,000 2014 10(c)
+Annual Minimum End of Renewal Term Hospital Name Type of Facility Rent Lease Term (years) McAllen Medical Center Acute Care \$5,485,000 December, 2011 20(a) Wellington Regional Medical Center Acute Care \$3,030,000 December, 2011 20(b) Southwest Healthcare System, Inland Valley Campus Acute Care \$2,597,000(d) December, 2011 20(b) The Bridgeway December, Behavioral Health \$ 930,000 2014 10(c)

-(a) UHS has four 5-year renewal options at existing lease rates (through 2031).

-- (b) UHS has two 5-year renewal options at existing lease rates (through 2021) and two 5-year renewal options at fair market value lease rates (2022 through 2031). - (c) UHS has two 5-year renewal options at fair market value lease rates (2015 through 2024). - (d) Excludes potential incremental rent on Capital Additions in excess of FMV of Chalmette
+- (a) UHS has four 5-year renewal options at existing lease rates (through 2031). - (b) UHS has two 5-year renewal options at existing lease rates (through 2021) and two 5-year renewal options at fair market value lease rates (2022 through 2031). - (c) UHS has two 5-year renewal options at fair market value lease rates (2015 through 2024). - (d) Excludes potential incremental rent on Capital Additions in excess of FMV of Chalmette